Editors' note: This review was updated March 10, 2014, with bug fixes and feature updates in iOS 7.1.

 To note a few other useful additions: a new filter sorts out links from people you follow on Twitter, and makes it easy to retweet them.
-You can now bring up the bookmark screen to see three tabs across the top for your bookmarks, Reading List, and Twitter followers. iOS automatically grabs the most recent tweets with associated links and I think of it as a unique way to browse through who I follow on Twitter.
+You can now bring up the bookmark screen to see three tabs for your bookmarks, Reading List, and Twitter followers across the top. iOS automatically grabs the most recent tweets with associated links, and I think of it as a unique way to browse through who I follow on Twitter.

 In the Reading List, you can now scroll from one story to the next simply by scrolling to the bottom of a story, then making one extra swipe to seamlessly move to the next one.
 These relatively small additions to Safari make the browser useful in more ways than before.

 iPhone users will cheer the iOS 7 addition of AirDrop, a peer-to-peer file-sharing service that will support all versions of the iPhone 5, fourth-generation iPad, and iPad Mini.
 This is a feature that was already part of Mac OS X.

 AirDrop works by creating local ad hoc networks among nearby users.
 So if you want to share a photo, you'll hit the share button, and automatically see others around you who are also on iOS 7 (and who have the feature turned on).
 From there you just tap a friend's picture and iOS 7 uses Wi-Fi and Bluetooth to send your photo (and the recipient can accept or decline).
 It also offers the option to make yourself invisible to nearby iOS 7 users from the Control Center.